dscape/mustache.xq/README.md

 As ctemplates says, "It emphasizes separating logic from presentation: it is impossible to embed application logic in this template language."

-For a list of implementations (other than Ruby) and tips, see
+For a list of implementations (other than XQuery) and tips, see
 <http://mustache.github.com/>.

 For a language-agnostic overview of Mustache’s template syntax, see the